 What is Technical Writing?

-Technical writing is documenting complex, technical processes that are difficult to comprehend.
-It falls under the broad umbrella of technical communication, a sub-field of business communication.
+Technical writing is the documentation of complex, technical processes for everyday users.
+It falls under the broad umbrella of technical communication, a subfield of business communication.

-According to the Society for Technical Communication (STC) – a professional association – “technical communication” is any form of communication that ticks the following boxes:
+According to the Society for Technical Communication (STC) – a professional association – “technical communication” is any form of communication that:

-• Communicating about topics that are technical or have a very specialized focus
+• Communicates topics that are technical or have a very specialized focus

-• Done by leveraging some form of technology, like web pages, social media, etc.
+• Leverage some technology, like web pages, social media, etc.

-• Provide instructions to a clearly-defined audience through technical content
+• Provide instructions to a defined audience through technical content

-Compared to most forms of writing, technical writing is supposed to have a much more targeted audience.
-STEM fields such as computer science/information technology, engineering, biochemistry, medical sciences, physics, and finance greatly need technical communication.
+Compared to other forms of writing, technical writing has a much more targeted audience.
+STEM fields like computer science/information technology, engineering, biochemistry, medical sciences, physics, and finance require technical skills and communication.

-This form of writing can have different goals, including, but not limited to:
+Technical writing has different goals, including, but not limited to:

 • Unambiguously defining a process